Gotrax G4 Review

 The G4 has a one-touch folding system.
 It took our testers two or three attempts to figure out, but the system is very easy to use once you get the hang of it.

-The automatic latch makes the G4 safe to ride as soon as you open it and the red carry latch is very big.
-So big that you can hang items from it to free up your hands while you're riding, like a bag of groceries or a gym tote.
+The automatic latch makes the G4 ready to ride as soon as you open it and the red carry latch is very big.
+So big that you can potentially hang items from it to free up your hands while you're riding, like a bag of groceries or a gym tote.
 The small loop on the back of the scooter, which the carry latch attaches to, is not only easy to use, but it's reliable too.

 The G4 feels well balanced, meaning it is not front or back heavy, which makes it easy to transport.
 The grip range is wide, so you don't have to pick it from any particular spot to get a good handle on it.
 The steering column may be too big for users with small hands but average to larger hands work just fine.
 Its folded dimensions are roughly 45 inches long 18.5 inches wide 19.75 inches high.
 This 37.8-pound scooter is a little on the heavier side of the spectrum, so you may not want to carry it long distances, but it's okay to hop in and out of a bus or subway with it.
-The G4 offers a feature that makes the scooter move three miles per hour, which makes pushing the scooter through areas that are too busy to ride very easy.
+The G4 offers a walk feature that makes the scooter move three miles per hour, which makes pushing the scooter through areas that are too busy to ride very easy.
 When called for, this feature is very handy.
 You can also hold the steering column at the front wheel and push it while it's folded, although we don't think that feature was intended, more of just a happy accident.

 While we may be more concerned with how a transportation device moves, braking is equally important.
 We tried braking while traveling downhill as well as on flat terrain to ensure a well-rounded testing experience.
 We measured the distance from where we started braking to where the scooter came to a complete stop and then compared the numbers side by side.
 Overall the G4 performed very well in this category.